 Uh Oh – New Plan

 Then our plans changed.
 For a few different reasons we decided that taking those long trips together was not going to work.
 Instead I would make quick trips myself.
 And the big 6,000 pound Rosborough, with a 150hp outboard was more boat than I need for myself.
 It just does not fit my small and simple boat mentality.
-So I will either sell the boat as is, a great project for someone, or I will refurbish the boat and sell it.
-Fortunately the values of these used boats has increased significantly over the last few years.
+So I ended up selling the boat as is, and got a good price for it because the values of these used boats had increased significantly over the last few years.

 I have purchased a Lavro Dory, that I will convert into a small cruiser, that should do the job.